ICCB-Cologne/CNSistent/docs/source/CLI.rst

     * ``het`` for heterozygous (one allele is sufficient),
     * ``hom`` for homozygous (both alleles are required),

-.. csv-table:: Coverage statistics for the samples.
+.. csv-table:: Coverage statistics for the samples in the example.

     **feature**, **s1**, **s2**
     coverage (het), 0.966139, 0.928091